Initialization

 Note

-Initialization with Parameters
+Initialization With Parameters

 For flexible configuration, pass an object with parameters as the second argument to the initReadMore